resource-watch/slate/source/includes/api/_authentication.md

 # Authentication

 The RW API provides most of its data through endpoints that are available to all users, without requiring any form of registration.
-However, for some action, like uploading data or flagging a resource as a favourite, require having a user account and using an access token when issuing requests to the API.
+However, some actions, like uploading data or flagging a resource as a favourite, require having a user account and using an access token when issuing requests to the API.

 ## Logging in or registering a new user account